m1ns30/Repair/README.md

-# VanillaElytra
+# Repair
-This plugin implements vanilla Elytra into PocketMine-MP
+This plugin implements item Repair into PocketMine-MP